 Hormonal fluctuations can make your skin more sensitive to the sun, but it increase the overall sensitivity of your skin too.
 Some products that your skin tolerated well before, suddenly feel like too much for your skin.
 If your skin is also more dry, things can go from bad to worse really quickly.
 Choose soothing, mild products to gently cleanse and moisturize your skin, focusing on keeping your moisture barrier intact.
 Make sure not to use overly stripping cleansers on your skin, but choose a mild cleanser that leaves your skin hydrated and protected, like the Etude House Soon Jung Whip Cleanser.
 Keep your moisture barrier strong and healthy with a soothing moisturizer that prevents transdermal moisture loss and is rich in healing, regenerating ingredients.
 We love formulas with ceramides for this, because ceramides are crucial to maintain healthy and resilient skin.
 COSRX Balancium Comfort Ceramide Cream is developed especially for this purpose as it soothes and strengthens irritated skin.

-We hope we've given you some tools to make well-informed choices when it comes down to skincare during your pregnancy.
+We hope we've given you some tools to make well-informed choices when it comes down to Korean skincare during your pregnancy.
 If you're unsure about a certain product or you have another question, our customer care team is always happy to help you!